Tennessee Titans vs. Cincinnati Bengals NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 - So far this season, the Titans have been installed as favorites by a 3-point margin or more nine times and are 4-5 ATS in those games.

-- Tennessee's games this year have hit the over on eight of 17 set point totals (47.1%).
+- Tennessee's games this year have hit the over eight times in 17 opportunities (47.1%).

 - The Titans have turned the ball over four more times (25 total) than the Bengals have forced a turnover (21) this season.